Published in: 2014

 HAPPINESS, INC. Harris launched series of stories on self-help called Happiness Inc. The idea was to delve into an unregulated $10 billion industry that had attracted a growing number of followers as Americans moved away from organized religion.
 He met Deepak Chopra six weeks after the interview with Eckhart Tolle.
 Chopra proclaimed that he had no regrets about the past, and don’t anticipate the future.
 “I live in the moment”.
 But he also said that without passion, you’d be a walking dead person.
 Even though you are dynamically engaged, you’re not stressed.
 Deepak was at this point 63 years old and Time had dubbed him “the poet-prophet of alternative medicine.
 Harris also met Joe Vitale behind the viral success “The Secret” and other psychoanalysts / authors.

 INTRODUCTION TO BUDDHISM.
-Psychoanalyst Dr. Mark Epstein gave a quick brief on Buddhism.
+Psychoanalyst Dr. Mark Epstein provided a quick brief on Buddhism.
 It became clear that the best part of Tolle was largely unattributed Buddhism.
 According to Epstein, the Buddha may well have been the “original psychoanalyst” and he argued that Buddhism was better than seeing a shrink.
 Therapy often leads to “understanding without relief”.
 Walking up to the reality of our situation allows you to, as the Buddhist say, “let go”, to trop or attachments.
 The key is to recognize the “wisdom of insecurity” – moments flee.

 MISMATCH.
 One doctor’s theory was that, in modern life, our ancient fight-or-flight mechanism was being triggered too frequently – in traffic jams, meetings with our bosses, etc. – and that this was contributing to the epidemic of heart disease.
 Even if the confrontations were themselves minor, our bodies didn’t know that; they reacted as if they were in kill-or-be-killed scenarios, releasing toxic stress chemicals into the bloodstream.
 But studies showed that meditation could reverse the effects of stress and lower blood pressure.